Self-compassion is the missing ingredient that stops the negative thinking habit.

 When you’re in a critical frame of mind, it can be hard to think about yourself in any other way.
 The more you beat yourself up, the more negative thoughts you have about yourself, and the more frustrated and demotivated you become.

 Many people get stuck in a cycle where they criticize themselves for not being good enough.
 “I don’t have what it takes to get where I want.”
-These thoughts can this quickly turn into a vicious cycle that keeps on going round and round.
+These thoughts can quickly become a vicious cycle that keeps going round and round.

-But sometimes we can outsmart ourselves by saying things like: “I know I haven’t been doing well lately and I’ll improve soon.
+But sometimes, we can outsmart ourselves by saying, “I know I haven’t been doing well lately and I’ll improve soon.
 I’m sure I can get better at this.
 I want to do better.
 I don’t want to give up.”

 2. It helps put things in perspective.

-When we have a positive view of ourselves, it’s easier for us to see ourselves in a calm and realistic manner instead of seeing ourselves in a negative manner that gets us down over and over again.
-Self-compassion allows us to be more objective when trying to resolve our problems instead of being stuck in the situation.
+When we have a favorable view of ourselves, it’s easier for us to see ourselves calmly and realistically instead of seeing ourselves in a negative manner that gets us down repeatedly.
+Self-compassion allows us to be more objective when resolving our problems instead of being stuck in the situation.

-The more self-compassion you have, the less you worry about things and the less often you experience negative emotional states such as anxiety, sadness and stress (Neff & Conner 2014).
+The more self-compassion you have, the less you worry about things and the less often you experience negative emotional states such as anxiety, sadness and stress.

-Empathy is one of the most important aspects of self-compassion, and it’s the major reason why self-compassion is so effective.
-Research shows that those who are more self-compassionate experience less negative emotions like anxiety and depression (Neff & Vonk 2010).
+Empathy is one of the most essential aspects of self-compassion, and it’s the primary reason why self-compassion is so effective.
+Research shows that those who are more self-compassionate experience less negative emotions like anxiety and depression.

-3. It helps you be more resilient to negative events.
+3. It helps you be more resilient to adverse events.

-A person with low self-esteem can feel bad about their self after not meeting his goals.
+A person with low self-esteem can feel bad about himself after not meeting his goals.
 A person with high self-esteem might not care as much.
 However, a person with low self-esteem can feel very discouraged and unmotivated.

-Although there is a clear link between low self-esteem and depression, there is also a link between high self-esteem and anxiety (Neff 2015).
-In her research, Neff found that anxiety can be reduced by practicing more compassion toward oneself.
+Although there is a clear link between low self-esteem and depression, there is also a link between high self-esteem and anxiety.
+In her research, Kristin Neff, a leading self-compassion researcher, found that anxiety can be reduced by practicing more compassion toward oneself.
 This led to less negative emotional states such as anxiety.

-This was a major finding for Neff since a major factor in the development of depression and anxiety is our negative thoughts.
+This was a significant finding for Neff since a major factor in the development of depression and anxiety is our negative thoughts.

-When you practice self-compassion it can help to relax us and bring us back to a more positive mindset.
-This can help to alleviate negative emotional states such as anxiety, frustration and sadness (Neff 2015).
+Practicing self-compassion can help you relax and return to a more positive mindset.
+This can help to alleviate negative emotional states such as anxiety, frustration and sadness.

 4. It helps you be motivated about your goals.

-If we judge ourselves based on our own actions, we feel like we will never be able to do anything right or achieve anything important.
-As a result, we feel less motivated about our goals and we give up faster.
+If we judge ourselves based on our actions, we will never be able to do anything suitable or achieve anything meaningful.
+As a result, we feel less motivated about our goals and give up faster.
 Self-compassion is a powerful motivator because it helps you to enjoy your accomplishments and learn from your failures.

 Neff found that self-compassion helps us to have a more positive mindset about ourselves and the world around us.
-This can lead to being more motivated to achieve your goals.
-When you trust yourself and look forward to achieving things with a good attitude.
+This can lead to being more motivated to achieve your goals when you trust yourself and look forward to achieving things with an optimistic attitude.

 Conclusion

 Self-compassion has a direct impact on negative thinking and self-esteem.
-It isn’t “going easy on yourself” or “letting yourself off the hook,” so you can avoid accountability.
-Self-compassion helps you to view situations as they are.
-Which helps to improve your relationship with yourself as your life becomes less stressful and more fulfilling.
+It isn’t “going easy on yourself” or “letting yourself off the hook” to avoid accountability.
+Self-compassion helps you to view situations as they are, which helps to improve your relationship with yourself as your life becomes less stressful and more fulfilling.